MicrosoftDocs/dynamics-365-project-operations/articles/expense/match-receipt-expense-ocr.md

 **Where is this feature available and processed?**

-The availbility of this feature in different regions is provided below.
-If your region is not currently supoorted, please submit a request to prioritize availaility of the OCR service in the region.
+The availability of this feature in different regions is provided below.
+If your region is not currently supported, please submit a request to prioritize availaility of the OCR service in the region.

 | Region | Supported                         |
 |--------|-----------------------------------|